Multivariate generating functions built of Chebyshev polynomials and some of its applications and generalizations: Remarks on generalization

-We start with the so-called $q-$Hermite polynomials.
-There exists very large literature on the properties as well as applications of these polynomials.
-Let us recall only that the three term recurrence satisfied by these polynomials is the following
+$i$ will denote, as before, the imaginary unit, unless otherwise clearly stated.
+In the sequel we will need also the so-called $q-$Hermite polynomials.
+There exists a very large literature on the properties as well as applications of these polynomials.
+Let us recall only that the three-term recurrence satisfied by these polynomials is the following